Create a Reward

 Step 4: Inventory limits

 Set limits on how many times the reward can be redeemed.
-On every redemption attempt, the system checks both customer-level and reward-level limits.
-If either is exhausted, the redemption is blocked until the restriction period resets or the limit is cleared.
+On every redemption attempt, the system checks all configured limits.
+If any limit is exhausted, the redemption is blocked until the restriction period resets or the limit is cleared.

 Inventory limits are optional.
 Without them, the reward is redeemable unlimited times by any eligible customer.